20 Feb How much do you remember? 4 steps to creating memorable eLearning experiences

 As important as it is for your eLearning courses to look good, decorative images and complicated navigation paradigms increase the effort your learner needs to make in order to access essential information.
 This kind of design risks overloading your learner’s working memory and preventing key points from being transferred into their long-term memory.
 Images and interactions should always enhance the learning, not decorate it.

-If you need to create a memorable learning experience that your learners can apply learning immediately and retain permanently, ask us how Applied Learning with the Flint 100 Ecosystem can guarantee your return on expectations.
+If you need to create a memorable learning experience that your learners can apply learning immediately and retain permanently, ask us how Applied Learning with the Mentager Ecosystem can guarantee your return on expectations.